Angry riders assault Lyft driver in Memphis, vandalize car

 Jacquelyn Shanks said it happened Sunday.

 “I’m still shaken right now talking about this,” she said.
-“Why do they think that was okay to vandalize my vehicle?”
+“Why do they think that was OK to vandalize my vehicle?”

 The riders walked away and were gone when police arrived.
 Investigators have been looking for them since the incident happened.